Progressive muscular atrophy: Prognosis

-Individuals who are diagnosed with PMA typically have a longer survival rate than ALS.About 56% of patients who were diagnosed with PMA lived for another 5 years or more, while with ALS only 14% of patients live for another 5 years.
+Individuals who are diagnosed with PMA typically have a longer survival rate than ALS.
+About 56% of patients who were diagnosed with PMA lived for another 5 years or more, while with ALS only 14% of patients live for another 5 years.
 The reason why PMA typically has a longer prognosis than ALS is because PMA only affects the lower motor neuron while ALS affects both the upper and lower motor neurons.

 Treatment

 The treatment for any motor neuron disease can be complex due to how the disease works.
-Motor neuron diseases involve the damage or degeneration of neurons, which don't heal or regenerate as quickly as other cells.
+Motor neuron diseases involve the damage or degeneration of neurons, which do not heal or regenerate as quickly as other cells.
 Currently, there is no cure for motor neuron diseases, which includes progressive muscular atrophy, but there are some treatments that can slow the progression of the disease.

 The main treatment for PMA is physical therapy, which helps by maintaining the strength and flexibility of the lower body muscles affected by the disease.
 By using the muscles that are affected, the disease progression can possibly slow down and encourage independence.

-Stem Cells
+Stem cells

 Stem cells are special kind of cell that are able to self replicate and differentiate, which means that they are able to make other stem cells and branch into other kinds of cells.
 The discovery of stem cells has helped developed new theories, opening the concept of using stem cells to treat difficult diseases.
-Current research has shown that stem cells can possibly be used in motor neuron diseases by protecting neurons from degeneration, but it can't regenerate neurons that have already been damaged.
-Although stem cells sound like a new solution, they are still being research and no neural stem cell treatment has been approved by the FDA.
+Current research has shown that stem cells can possibly be used in motor neuron diseases by protecting neurons from degeneration, but it cannot regenerate neurons that have already been damaged.
+Stem cell treatment is still being researched and no neural stem cell treatment has been approved by the FDA.